quynhdinh/quynhdinh.github.io/_posts/2024-10-19-idempotency.md

 ---
 layout: post
-title: "Idempotency and how to implement it?"
+title: "[Tech] Idempotency and how to implement it?"
 ---

 ### Idempotency